MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

 -   In Outlook, make sure that the following is true:

-    -   [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] Synchronization buttons are displayed in the Add\-ins tab on the Outlook ribbon.
+    -   ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> Synchronization buttons are displayed in the Add\-ins tab on the Outlook ribbon.

-    -   The connection between [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and Outlook is working.
+    -   The connection between ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> and Outlook is working.
 To test the connection, choose the **Settings** button, and then on the **Connection** tab, choose **Test Connection**.

 ## Story
- Michael is an account manager for [!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)] He works primarily in the [!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)] office, and uses [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+ Michael is an account manager for ADD INCLUDE<!--[!INCLUDE[demoname](../BusinessFunctionality/IntegratingWithMicrosoftDynamicsCRM/includes/demoname_md.md)]--> He works primarily in the ADD INCLUDE<!--[!INCLUDE[demo](../ApplicationDesign/includes/demo_md.md)]--> office, and uses ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.
 His coworker, David, is a sales representative who works mainly in the field and uses Outlook to track contacts, tasks, and appointments.
 Because Michael and David share information, they synchronize their information regularly throughout the day.
 This enables Michael to set appointments for David, while also keeping track of David's activities in the field.

  In this scenario, Michael creates an appointment for David to meet with an existing customer.
 When David synchronizes, he sees the meeting that Michael has created.
 He does not think that he can drive to the location in time, so that he moves the meeting to another day in his Outlook calendar.
-He synchronizes again and the changes are updated in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], so that Michael can track the change.
+He synchronizes again and the changes are updated in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->, so that Michael can track the change.

- Michael attempts to call the contact, but the telephone number is incorrect because someone else has entered a new number in Outlook and not yet synchronized with [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+ Michael attempts to call the contact, but the telephone number is incorrect because someone else has entered a new number in Outlook and not yet synchronized with ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.
 Michael reviews the conflict details, determines that the problem is related to the telephone number, and resolves the conflict.

  Michael also realizes that he has to add some additional fields to the entities that are synchronized.
-He adds the territory code fields as user\-defined fields to the company contact information so that they will be displayed in both Outlook and [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+He adds the territory code fields as user\-defined fields to the company contact information so that they will be displayed in both Outlook and ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->.

 ## Performing a Synchronization
- First, Michael sets an appointment for David to meet with a customer by creating a to\-do in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], and then synchronizing with Outlook, so that the appointment is displayed on the team calendar.
+ First, Michael sets an appointment for David to meet with a customer by creating a to\-do in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->, and then synchronizing with Outlook, so that the appointment is displayed on the team calendar.

 #### To create a to\-do and synchronize it with Outlook